 - Cut.
 Go all around the edges and posts etc first.
 Normally we ALWAYS roll before we brush (cut), but here we never do that.
 We have written a post on how to easily clean a brush.

-- In a few hours, the paint will probably be ok to walk on, but still quite soft so wear socks or check your shoes for little pebbles etc.
+- In a few hours, the paint will probably be ok to walk on (check can label), but still quite soft so wear socks or check your shoes for little pebbles etc.

 - Is it really dry?
 Use your fingernail to test how soft it is If it is not dry, wait!